 Our bodies then have the energy they need to carry out physical activities, for proper psychological functioning, and for growth.

 Is biotin for hair growth a real possibility?
-Thinning hair is one symptom that is tied to biotin deficiency.
+Let’s examine.

 What Is Biotin?